MaltarIvan/raupjc-final/README.md

 # PictureGallery

-Ovo je projekt rağen za vještinu "Razvoj aplikacija u programskom jeziku C#" odrane u zimskom semestru akademske godine 2017./2018. na Fakultetu elektrtehnike i raèunarstva u Zagrebu.
+Ovo je projekt raÄ‘en za vjeÅ¡tinu "Razvoj aplikacija u programskom jeziku C#" odrÅ¾ane u zimskom semestru akademske godine 2017./2018. na Fakultetu elektrtehnike i raÄunarstva u Zagrebu.
-Radi se o web aplikaciji koja se upotrebljava kao društvena mrea za razmjenu slika izmeğu korisnika.
+Radi se o web aplikaciji koja se upotrebljava kao druÅ¡tvena mreÅ¾a za razmjenu slika izmeÄ‘u korisnika.
 Korisnici mogu kreirati svoj profil te pregledavati slike drugih korisnika kao i objavljivati svoje vlastite slike.

 This is a project developed for the "Application development in C# programming language" course held in the winter semester of the academic year 2017./2018. at the Faculty of Electrical Engineering and Computing in Zagreb.
-It is a web application that is use as a social media for sharing images between users.
-User can create their own profile and view other user's pictures as well as publish his own pictures.
+It is a web application that is used as a social media for sharing images between users.
+User can create his own profile and view other user's pictures as well as publish his own pictures.

 ## Osnovni podatci